$\boldsymbol{H}(\textbf{curl})$-reconstruction of piecewise polynomial fields with application to $hp$-a posteriori nonconforming error analysis for Maxwell's equations: Main results on -reconstruction

 \begin{lemma}[Local $\bL^2$-bound using broken-curl, divergence-preserving Poincaré inequality] There exists $C(\kappa_{\mesh})$ so that, for all $\bE_h\in \bP\upb_p(\mesh)$ and all $\vtx \in \vertice$,

 \end{lemma} \begin{proof} The proof can be found in Section \ref{sec:proof_L2 Poincare}. \end{proof}

 The $\bL^2$-estimate from Lemma~\ref{lem:L2 Poincare} can be improved by invoking the elliptic regularity pickup of the Poisson problem with homogeneous Neumann boundary conditions on the vertex patches.
+The improvement consists in removing the broken curl contribution from~\eqref{eq:L2 Poincare} and also the global scaling factor $p$ in front of the opening brace.
 We need, however, a uniform estimate of the underlying constants over all the vertex patches in the mesh.
 It is natural to expect that these constants can be bounded in terms of the mesh shape-regularity.
 As we did not find a precise result in the literature supporting this claim, we formulate it as an assumption.
 We hope that this will stimulate further research in this direction to prove (or disprove) the assumption.

 \begin{assumption}[Elliptic regularity pickup for Neumann problem] There exist $C(\kappa_{\mesh})$ and $\delta:=\delta(\kappa_{\mesh})>0$ so that, for all $\vtx\in\vertice$ and all $\bg\in \bX\upg(\omvtx):=[X\upg(\omvtx)]^d$, the unique solution $\zeta_{\bg} \in X\upg(\omvtx)$ of the Neumann problem $(\nabla \zeta_{\bg},\nabla \rho)_{\omvtx} = (\bg,\nabla \rho)_{\omvtx}$ for all $\rho \in X\upg(\omvtx)$ (i.e., $\Delta \zeta_{\bg} = \DIV\bg$ in $\omvtx$ and $\bn_{\omvtx } {\cdot} \nabla \zeta_{\bg}= \bn_{\omvtx} {\cdot} \bg$ on $\partial \omvtx$) satisfies the estimate